nyeowmiu/kapon/_posts/2025-05-27-Responsible-Feeding.md

 # What NOT to Feed Cats (and why!)

-### Bones, Especially Fish Bones
+### Bones, Especially Small Bones
 This is critically important.
-Bones, especially small, brittle fish bones, can splinter and cause severe internal injuries, choking, or blockages in a cat's digestive system.
+Bones, especially small, brittle fish and chicken bones, can splinter and cause severe internal injuries, choking, or blockages in a cat's digestive system.
 Never give bones to cats.

 <img src="{{'/assets/images/irresponsible-feeding-1.png'|relative_url}}" alt="spoilt food with fish bones">